webpack/webpack.js.org/content/api/configuration.md

 `string` `array`

-Add a fallback(s) for instances where Webpack is unable to resolve a module in the given `root` or `modulesDirectories`.
+Add a fallback(s) for instances where webpack is unable to resolve a module in the given `root` or `modulesDirectories`.
 This option takes the same values as `root` above.

 W> As with `root`, the value or values **must be an absolute path(s)**.